pbklink/motif-core/etc/motif-core.api.md

 import { BehavioredGridSettings } from 'revgrid';
 import { CellPainter } from 'revgrid';
 import { Column } from 'revgrid';
+import { ColumnSettings } from 'revgrid';
 import { Config } from 'decimal.js-light';
 import { DatalessViewCell } from 'revgrid';
 import { DataRowArrayMainDataServer } from 'revgrid';
 import { DataRowArraySchemaServer } from 'revgrid';
 import { DataServer } from 'revgrid';
 import { Decimal } from 'decimal.js-light';
+import { GridSettings } from 'revgrid';
 import { HorizontalAlign } from 'revgrid';
+import { IndexSignatureHack as IndexSignatureHack_2 } from 'revgrid';
-import { InMemoryTextBehavioredColumnSettings } from 'revgrid';
+import { InMemoryBehavioredColumnSettings } from 'revgrid';
-import { InMemoryTextBehavioredGridSettings } from 'revgrid';
+import { InMemoryBehavioredGridSettings } from 'revgrid';
 import { LinedHoverCell } from 'revgrid';
 import { ListChangedTypeId } from 'revgrid';
 import { Numeric } from 'decimal.js-light';